freefrancisco/typst-resume/resume.typ

 )

 = Brief
 Software Engineer with 15+ years of experience.
 Proficient in Haskell and Python, interested in Julia,  but comfortable with most popular languages.
 Currently excited about LLMs and generative AI.
 Best at the intersection between math and software.
-Looking for remote work on mathematical applications such as AI, NLP, Machine Learning, Data Science, Quantitative Finance, Bioinformatics, Statistics, etc.
+Looking to work remotely on mathematical applications such as AI, NLP, Machine Learning, Data Science, Quantitative Finance, Bioinformatics, Statistics, etc.

 = Experience
 #exp(